 - Viral tests will tell you if you have a current infection.

 - Antibody tests will tell you if you had a previous infection.

-In light of new evidence, the CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies) especially in areas of significant community-based transmission.
+The Centers for Disease Control and Prevention (CDC) recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies) especially in areas of significant community-based transmission.

 Thanks to a generous donation from Karyopharm Therapeutics, NBTS has a limited number of medical grade masks available for our brain tumor community.
 If you are in need of some masks, please contact us at email@example.com.